 In late 2017 we once again improved the complex for both Members and Visitors by relocating and adding a second putting green to allow more people to practice their putting.
 We are reducing the 1st hole into a par 4 for men which involves filling in the ditch across the fairway removing some of the hedgings on both sides and adding a new fairway bunker at 230 yards.
 To give the shot back we have decided to make the very tough 4th hole a par 5 played from the existing tee.
 The Championship Course is now known throughout the Midlands as a true test of golf and one that keeps getting better and better

 This course was extended in 1997 from a 9-hole to an 18-hole course, with the new nine designed by Peter Alliss.
 The front nine has recently undergone some major renovation and remodelling and combines hedgerows and undulating fairways with large greens and water features.

 Remodelling on The Signature Course has significantly improved both the design and aesthetics of this course, and several new tees have been added to both courses.

-During the Winter of 2016 we took the bold step to change the layout of the Signature Course, one that has proved a very popular decision.
-We also invested heavily on the course and the playing conditions have improved ten fold.
+In late 2016 we took the bold step to change the layout of the Signature Course, one that has proved a very popular decision.
+We also invested heavily on the course and the playing conditions have improved tenfold.

 The new 18th hole which once was the 9th and a long slog of a par 4 is now a beautifully thought out par 5 with a meandering stream at driving distance then you are faced with a decision to go for it or lay up?
 You’re approach shot to the green is over water to a fantastic island green a hole you will never forget….